 The Early Childhood Care and Education (ECCE) Scheme provides free early childhood care and education for children over 2 years and 8 months and not older than 5 and a half years.
-Children may enrol before 1st September 2019.
+Children may enrol before 1st September each year.
 The programme provides 3 hours per day, 5 days per week over the school year (38 weeks).

 Should you have a query on any of these programmes please contact the Business Manager.